Si Kaddour Benghabrit: World War I

 In November 1914, the Ottoman Empire entered the First World War on the side of Germany.
 The Ottoman Sultan-Caliph Mehmed V, regarded as the spiritual leader of the entire Sunni Muslim world, issued a declaration of jihad (holy war) on 4 November 1914 urging all Muslims throughout the world to fight against Russia, Britain and France.
 France had millions of Muslims in its colonial empire, and there were serious worries in Paris about the loyalty of Muslims under French rule after the declaration of jihad.
 Benghabrit used all of his influence to argue that French Muslims should remain loyal to France, which endeared him to the French government.
 For the most part, French Muslims remained loyal to the republic during World War One and disregarded the Ottoman declaration of jihad, which improved his standing in Paris.
 During the war, Benghabrit urged Muslim men to enlist in the French Army and gave speeches before Muslim soldiers to tell them that they were fighting for the right side by fighting for France.

 In 1916, France sent him to Hijaz as head of the French diplomatic mission to Mecca to facilitate the Hajj and ensure the well-being of his fellow citizens during their time in the holy places of Islam, and to convince Hussein bin Ali, the Sharif of Mecca to break with the Ottoman Empire and join the Allies, assuring him of French support for a caliphate headed by himself.
+Hussein received him with honor and granted him the right to clean the floor of the Kaaba and sit next to him during the Friday prayer in Mecca.

 In 1917, Si Kaddour founded in the Mahkama of Algiers (civil court or qadi), the Society of Habous and the Holy Places of Islam, in order to facilitate the pilgrimage to Mecca by Muslims from French North Africa.
 The Society acquired two hotels in Medina and Mecca for use by pilgrims.